In last week’s post I shared some tips to help protect your privacy when divorcing. Following are a few more to consider.

 2. You also need to recognize that your private home may not be so private.
 If you have kids, they may stumble across divorce information, or your spouse may come into the house to pick them up for a visit.
 Designate a spot to keep your divorce files (and you will be accumulating divorce files) — a locked filing cabinet may be the best choice.
 Never leave computers on with your email account open.

 3. You will now be responsible for the protections that are in place for your kids when they are with you.
 This means you should have computer limitations set for all machines they may even remotely access.
-I was … Keep reading
+I was somewhat taken aback reading this article on Children’s … Keep reading

 For most folks the decision to separate is hard, and the reality of what separation means can be harder.
 One of the most important aspects of separating is privacy.
 Whether you stay in the marital home or get your own new home, among your first steps should be protecting your privacy.
 Following are the first of several tips I have for protecting your privacy when separating.